EBZebra/docs/1.2/source/guide/configreference.md

 ## Authentication
 ### Username
-Specifies the username to be provided automatically when the Enterprise Browser is instructed to navigate to any page which requires basic or digest HTTP authentication.<P/>If this setting is absent from the configuration file a popup dialog will be displayed prompting the user to enter their own credentials.
+Specifies the username to be provided automatically when the Enterprise Browser is instructed to navigate to any page which requires basic or digest HTTP authentication.

+If this setting is absent from the configuration file a popup dialog will be displayed prompting the user to enter their own credentials.
 Leaving the value blank will provide a username of "".
-The Enterprise Browser will only permit the user to enter incorrect credentials twice before presenting the HTTP 401 Unauthorized page, the application should be designed to handle this scenario.
+The Enterprise Browser will only permit the user to enter incorrect credentials once before presenting the HTTP 401 Unauthorized page, the application should be designed to handle this scenario.

+> Note: This configuration setting is not applicable for IE engine.
+In case of IE, Enterprise Browser will permit the user to enter the credential multiple times.

 **Possible Values**